• Skip to main content

 Targets: Less than 120/80

-What it is: This is a group of blood tests revealing the body’s ability to metabolize lipids (or fat).
+What it is: This is a group of blood tests revealing the body’s ability to metabolize lipids (or fat), or in other words, your cholesterol levels.
 Having values out of target can increase risk for heart disease.

 When to do it: Every 1-2 years if controlled, every 6 months if high risk.
 Remember to be sure to FAST 12 hours prior to the test.